piEsposito/blitz-bayesian-deep-learning/doc/layers.md

 Bayesian Linear layer, implements the linear layer proposed on Weight Uncertainity on Neural Networks (Bayes by Backprop paper).

-Creates weight samplers of the class GaussianVariational for the weights and biases to be used on its feedforward ops.
+Creates weight samplers of the class TrainableRandomDistribution for the weights and biases to be used on its feedforward ops.

 Inherits from BayesianModule